poshjosh/chinomsoikwuagwu.com/2020/02/27/AWS-auto-scaling_all-you-need-to-know.md

 Use AWS Auto Scaling to automatically scale the following resources:

-- Amazon EC2 Auto Scaling groups: Launch or terminate EC2 instances in an Auto Scaling group.
+- __Amazon EC2 Auto Scaling groups__: Launch or terminate EC2 instances in an Auto Scaling group.

-- Amazon EC2 Spot Fleet requests: Launch or terminate instances from a Spot Fleet request, or automatically replace instances that get interrupted for price or capacity reasons.
+- __Amazon EC2 Spot Fleet requests__: Launch or terminate instances from a Spot Fleet request, or automatically replace instances that get interrupted for price or capacity reasons.

-- Amazon ECS: Adjust the ECS service desired count up or down in response to load variations.
+- __Amazon ECS__: Adjust the ECS service desired count up or down in response to load variations.

+  * Amazon ECS can be configured to use Service Auto Scaling to adjust it desired count up or down in response to CloudWatch alarms.
+Service Auto Scaling leverages the Application Auto Scaling service to provide this functionality.

+  * Amazon ECS publishes CloudWatch metrics with your service's average CPU and memory usage.
+Use these service utilization metrics to scale your service.

-- Amazon DynamoDB: Enable a DynamoDB table or a global secondary index to increase or decrease its provisioned read and write capacity to handle increases in traffic without throttling.
+- __Amazon DynamoDB__: Enable a DynamoDB table or a global secondary index to increase its provisioned read and write capacity to handle increases in traffic without throttling.
+DynamoDB auto scaling leverages Application Auto Scaling service to `dynamically adjust provisioned throughput capacity` on your behalf.

+  * Even if DynamoDB auto scaling is managing our table's throughput, you still must provide initial settings for read and write capacity.
+  * You may need to manually adjust throughput capacity to bulk-load data.

-- Amazon Aurora: Dynamically adjust the number of Aurora read replicas provisioned for an Aurora DB cluster to handle changes in active connections or workload.
+- __Amazon Aurora__: Dynamically adjust the number of Aurora read replicas provisioned for an Aurora DB cluster to handle changes in active connections or workload.

 - Amazon EC2 Auto Scaling does not support: